-The School of Community Economic Development requires all applicants to attend a faculty interview.
+The School of Community Economic Development requires applicants to attend a faculty interview.
+Long distance applicants have the option to have this interview conducted by telephone.
+Contact ced@snhu.edu to schedule and interview.

 The School of Education requires all applicants to attend a faculty interview.
+Students applying to one of SNHU's On-Line education programs may opt for a telephone interview.
+Contact the Graduate Admission office to schedule interview.
+603.644.3102.
 Although interviews are not required as part of the admission process for all graduate programs at Southern New Hampshire University, we welcome students to visit the campus.
 Advisors are available throughout the year to discuss programs with students.